 We suggest tracking your hours on a weekly basis and figuring out how much you’re owed under federal law.
 Then check to make sure that your paycheck or cash wage reflects your real pay.
-That’s the best, and often the only way to catch a wage and hour violation.
+That’s the best, and often the only, way to catch a wage and hour violation.

 If you normally make $8 per hour, your overtime wage is $12, because that’s $8 times 1.5.
 And if you make $16 per hour normally, your overtime rate should be $24 – again, that’s $16 multiplied by 1.5.
 Note that calculations get a little more complicated when you make bonuses or commissions; we’ll get to those complexities a little later in this guide.

-But you also need to be aware that several states (most notably California) have passed overtime laws of their own; many of these state-specific overtime regulations are more generous than the federal minimum.
+Also be aware that several states (most notably California) have passed overtime laws of their own; many of these state-specific overtime regulations are more generous than the federal minimum.
 You are always entitled to the higher wage.
 When your state’s overtime law conflicts with the federal overtime law, you deserve the most money possible.

 Different Calculations Based On Your Circumstances

 If you’ve already determined that you’re entitled to overtime under the Fair Labor Standards Act (FLSA), you’re considered a “nonexempt” worker under federal law.
 How you calculate your extra wages will depend on how you get paid.
 Click on one of the links below to learn more about the different situations:

 - I make more than $30 in tips every month.

 - I make a salary.

 Before we begin, note that overtime is always calculated on a weekly basis; averaging two or more weeks together to get around the 40 hour limit is illegal.
 For every week, you’ll consider the hours you actually worked, how much you’re normally paid and determine your overtime wages based on those numbers.